-Dr Shevin Jacob is a US-trained infectious diseases consultant who comes to LSTM with a primary mandate to develop and lead sepsis research initiatives in low- and middle-income countries.
+Dr Shevin Jacob is a US-trained infectious diseases consultant who started as an LSTM faculty member in 2017 with a primary mandate to develop and lead sepsis research initiatives in low- and middle-income countries.
 He obtained a Doctorate of Medicine (MD) degree at Oregon Health & Sciences University and a Masters in Public Health (MPH) degree from the Harvard School of Public Health.
-Clinically, he is board-certified in the US in both internal medicine and infectious diseases having received his training at the University of Virginia (internal medicine) and University of Washington (infectious diseases).
-After completion of his infectious diseases specialty training in 2012, he remained at University of Washington as faculty within the Division of Allergy and Infectious Diseases in the Department of Medicine; he maintains an affiliate Assistant Professor appointment at University of Washington.
+He underwent his post-graduate training at the University of Virginia (internal medicine) and University of Washington (infectious diseases).
+After completion of his infectious diseases specialty training in 2012, he remained at University of Washington as faculty within the Division of Allergy and Infectious Diseases in the Department of Medicine; he maintains an affiliate faculty appointment at University of Washington.

 Other relevant expertise, professional memberships affiliations

-Dr Jacob plays several roles in other global health efforts including:
+Other notable roles in global health efforts include:

-• Board Member for the IMAI Alliance, a US-based non-government organisation focused on developing technical materials and trainings as part of the WHO’s Integrated Management of Adolescent and Adult Illness (IMAI) programs
+Board member for the IMAI Alliance, a US-based non-government organisation focused on developing technical materials and trainings as part of the WHO’s Integrated Management of Adolescent and Adult Illness (IMAI) programmes

 Senior Medical Advisor to Shift Labs, a Seattle-based start-up company focused on developing low-cost medical devices for low-resource settings

 Board of Trustees member for YouBelong, a UK-based charitable incorporated organisation focused on strengthening community-based mental health services in Uganda.